kubernetes/cloud-provider-alibaba-cloud/docs/usage.md

 >> **Note：**

 - Specification of the SLB instance.
 For more information , see [CreateLoadBalancer](https://www.alibabacloud.com/help/doc-detail/27577.htm?#SLB-api-CreateLoadBalancer).
+- With this annotation, you can create a specific specification SLB, or update the specification of an existing SLB.
+- Note: If you modify the specification of a SLB through the SLB console, there will be a risk of being overwritten by CCM.

 #### 7. Attach an exist LoadBalancer to the service with id `${YOUR_LOADBALANCER_ID}`